Skip to content

 Resource: Interpretive Guide to the new Divorce Act

-LEAF testified both the House of Commons and submitted briefs to both the House of Commons and the Senate on the changes to the Divorce Act.
+LEAF testified at the House of Commons and submitted briefs to both the House of Commons and the Senate on the changes to the Divorce Act.
 While LEAF applauded many changes to the Act, we also proposed amendments that would promote women’s substantive equality and safety as well as children’s safety, security and well-being.
-Several of our key concerns were picked up the Senate Committee in its Observations, and serve as a base for this Interpretive Guide.
+Several of our key concerns were picked up by the Senate Committee in its Observations, and serve as a base for this Interpretive Guide.

 For example, the Divorce Act will now state that one of the factors to take into account when assessing the best interests of the child is “family violence”.
 According to both the Senate Committee’s Observations and principles of statutory interpretation, when thinking about family violence as a factor, people applying and working with the Act should keep in mind the well-documented reality that women and children are those most harmed by family violence.
 They should also be mindful of the potential consequences of awarding parental responsibilities to someone who engages in family violence.
 In our brief to the Senate Committee, we emphasized the highly gendered nature of family violence, specifically as a form of violence against women, and urged the Committee to recognize that “this gender imbalance directly affects the interests of children and needs to be considered in the application of the norms in Bill C-78.”